Offer Offer

 As there can be an overlap between locked and disabled users, we recommend that admins export disabled users from Active Directory first.
 Moreover, user account lockups can bring productivity to a halt.
 So getting user access back should be the top priority.

 Admins should start by checking the user login history in Active Directory setup.
-This will allow them to see when was the last time a successful login took place.
+This will allow them to see when was the last time a user successfully entered the AD.

-Then they must also tally the last password change in Active Directory with user login problems.
+Then they must also tally the last password change in Active Directory with user entry issues.
 This can give them an insight into which password change caused this issue.

 Multiple wrong password attempts are the primary reason for getting locked out.
 This happens when they do not receive the password update notification on time.